DavidAdler1/DavidAdler1.github.io/Approach.md

 Testing
 - Manual testing and debugging were performed regularly during sprints.
 Test cases were used to validate user registration, login, cart operations, and admin privileges.
 Tools like Postman were also used to simulate API interactions.

-Deployment
-- The application was deployed to the cloud using AWS, making it accessible for demonstration and testing by others.

 ---